-The schedule for each of the supervised experiential learning courses and supervised experiential practice follows the University Academic Calendar.
-The supervised experiential learning courses are scheduled in the Fall and Spring Terms of both years of the Dietitian Nutritionist Program.
-Supervised experiential learning courses and experiences will not be scheduled on official University holidays and semester breaks.
+The schedule for each of the SEL courses and supervised experiential practice follows the University Academic Calendar.
+The SEL courses are scheduled in the Fall and Spring Terms of the Dietitian Nutritionist Program.

-The schedule for supervised experiential learning will be included on the course syllabus for each course.
-The student must learn and adhere to the schedule for supervised experiential learning courses and experiences.
+The schedule for SEL will be included on the course syllabus for each course.
+The student must learn and adhere to the schedule for SEL courses and experiences.
 The general scheduling format for supervised experiential Professional Work Setting SEL for each academic term with the related "clinical hours" is presented below.

-Note: For all supervised experiential learning courses, the time taken for lunch or breaks is in-addition to the required clinical time.
+Note: For all SEL courses, the time taken for lunch or breaks is in-addition to the required clinical time.
 In general, 30 minutes is allotted for lunch.